 To export from Expensify to Xero, navigate to the Reports page and select the reports you wish to export.
 Then click “export to” and choose “Xero”.
 It is important to note that only the admin that connected to Xero in Expensify will be able to export expense reports from Expensify.

-Once the reports have been exported, you will see the Xero icon next to the exported reports on the Reports page, in Xero the report will carry the date the report was exported.
+Once the reports have been exported, you will see the Xero icon next to the exported reports on the Reports page.

 Sync Xero in Expensify